apache/brpc/docs/en/server.md

 };
 ```

 The authentication is connection-specific.
 When server receives the first request from a connection, it tries to parse related information inside (such as auth field in baidu_std, Authorization header in HTTP), and call `VerifyCredential` along with address of the client.
-If the method returns 0, which indicates success, user can put verified information into `AuthContext` and access it via `controller->auth_context()` laterly, whose lifetime is managed by framework.
+If the method returns 0, which indicates success, user can put verified information into `AuthContext` and access it via `controller->auth_context()` later, whose lifetime is managed by framework.
 Otherwise the authentication is failed and the connection will be closed, which makes the client-side fail as well.

-Subsequent requests are treated as verified without authenticating overhead.
+Subsequent requests are treated as already verified without authenticating overhead.

 Assigning an instance of implemented `Authenticator` to `ServerOptions.auth` enables authentication.
 The instance must be valid during lifetime of the server.

 ## Number of worker pthreads

-ServerOptions.num_threads controls the value, number of cpu cores by default(including HT).
+Controlled by `ServerOptions.num_threads` , number of cpu cores by default(including HT).

 NOTE: ServerOptions.num_threads is just a **hint**.

-Don't think that Server uses exactly so many workers because all servers and channels in the process share worker pthreads.
+Don't think that Server uses exactly so many workers because all servers and channels in one process share worker pthreads.
 Total number of threads is the maximum of all ServerOptions.num_threads and bthread_concurrency.
 For example, a program has 2 servers with num_threads=24 and 36 respectively, and bthread_concurrency is 16.
 Then the number of worker pthreads is max (24, 36, 16) = 36, which is different from other RPC implementations which do summations generally.

 Channel does not have a corresponding option, but user can change number of worker pthreads at client-side by setting gflag -bthread_concurrency.